Adamou Ndam Njoya: Political career

 Since 2004, Ndam Njoya has remained Chairman of the Cameroon Democratic Union, speaking out against corruption in government and continuing to work for decentralisation.
 He was re-elected for another five-year term as CDU chairman at a party congress in Yaoundé, attended by about 3,000 delegates, on 30 November–2 December 2006; there was no challenger for the position.

 After serving two terms in the National Assembly, Ndam Njoya chose not to run again for a seat in the July 2007 parliamentary election.
 He did, however, run again for his position as Mayor of Foumban and was re-elected, defeating Njankouo Lamere, the Deputy Minister of Finance.

 Ndam Njoya said in October 2007 that electoral fraud had produced so much injustice that it could potentially lead to civil war.
-Speaking on 17 December 2007, he expressed his opposition to a proposal to amend the constitution to remove term limits on the office of President, saying that only two five-year terms should be allowed and that presidential elections should be conducted under a two-round voting system.
+Speaking on 17 December 2007, he expressed his opposition to a proposal to amend the constitution to remove term limits on the office of president, saying that only two five-year terms should be allowed and that presidential elections should be conducted under a two-round voting system.

 In the October 2011 presidential election, Ndam Njoya again stood as the Cameroon Democratic Union candidate, but without broader support.
 Officially, he received 1.73% of the vote and placed fourth, behind John Fru Ndi (second) and Garga Haman Adji (third).
 Officially President Paul Biya received over 77% of the vote.
 He stood again in the 2018 presidential election, gaining 61,220 votes, a 1.73% share of the total.

 Without opposition, Ndam Njoya was re-elected by acclamation as President of the UDC on 9 May 2016 at a party convention in Yaoundé.

 Personal life

-At the time of his death, he was married to Patricia Tomaïno Ndam Njoya, who became Mayor of Foumban on 9 February 2020.
+At the time of his death, he was married to Hermine Patricia Tomaïno Ndam Njoya, who became Mayor of Foumban on 9 February 2020.
 Ndam Njoya left five children.

 He also was a personal advocate of interfaith dialogue and sat on the Board of World Religious Leaders for The Elijah Interfaith Institute.